gboeing/osmnx/README.md

   * Conduct topological and spatial analyses to automatically calculate dozens of indicators
   * Calculate and visualize street bearings and orientations
   * Calculate and visualize shortest-path routes that minimize distance, travel time, elevation, etc
-  * Visualize street network as a static map or interactive leaflet web map
+  * Visualize street networks as a static map or interactive leaflet web map
   * Visualize travel distance and travel time with isoline and isochrone maps
-  * Plot figure-ground diagrams of street networks and/or building footprints
+  * Plot figure-ground diagrams of street networks and building footprints

 Examples and demonstrations of these features are in the [examples repo](https://github.com/gboeing/osmnx-examples).
 More feature development details are in the change log.